frap129/abt/README.md

 OPTIONS:
 -bTARGET    Build target. ex. -botapackage.
 Defaults to otapackage
          -c[TARGET]  Clean before build, target is optional.
          -dTARGET    Device to lunch. ex. full_bacon-eng.
-Set default in device.abt in the chroot
+Set default in config in the chroot
          -jJOBS      Number of threads to use.
 Auto calculates if not set
          -s          Sync sources before starting build.
 Defaults to false
          -h          Show this menu